adamdibiase2005/bme-technical-portfolio/README.md

 The project looks at revenue growth, margins, cash flow, capex, balance sheet context, and how the business connects to biomedical engineering.

+## What I'm working toward
+By the end of this portfolio, I'd want to be able to explain a medtech company's business model, summarize financial performance and use Python/Excel to analyse data.

 ## Progress

 ### Week 1